merelister/css-colour-palette/README.md

 <code>npm start</code> will run in development, to deploy
 <code>npm run-script build</code> to retrieve a <code>/build</code> folder with an optimized build to be hosted.

+**Firebase backend**
+*important bits*:

+- .functions/
+	- where all of the firebase functions information is stored

+- ./functions/index.js
+    - where all of the functions to be called from the api are.

+NOTE: firebase-tools must be installed to emulate the firebase code <code>npm install firebase-tools</code> to test in development, run <code>fire-base emulators:start</code> and go to the url:port it points to.